-I’m married to Jessica, and she and I have 4 children and 5 grandchildren (and counting!).
-I love me job/role as lead pastor at Neighborhood Church (NC) and part time Bible teacher and tutor at Desert Christian High School.
-I enjoy playing baseball, golf, Frisbee, tennis, piano, and listening to a variety of musical styles.
+I’m married to Jessica, and she and I have 4 children and 7 grandchildren (and counting!).
+I love my job/role as lead pastor at Neighborhood Church (NC) and Bible teacher at Desert Christian High School.
+I enjoy baseball, golf, Frisbee, tennis, piano, and listening to a variety of musical styles.

 Let me take you back to the beginning…

 I grew up in a broken home.
 My mom and biological father divorced when I was two years old.
 My sister Kerri was four.
 We moved around quite a bit between my birth and age 5, but finally settled in a house my grandfather built for us in Monterey County, CA. Other than my reserved and quiet grandfather, I was primarily surrounded and raised by mostly women until mom remarried to Dave Coffin the summer before I turned nine.
 He was the first constant male figure in my life who truly showed a strong, loving interest in my life.
 Mom did amazing – don’t get me wrong.
 But nothing compares to a father figure for a young boy.

 I have several “life-changing” moments I’ll share with you – moments that shaped the man I am today.